Skip to main content

 Continue.dev: The Self-Hosting Tool

-Continue is the pick for privacy-focused teams.
-32,000 GitHub stars, 2.5 million VS Code installs, fully free and open source.
+Continue is the pick for privacy-focused teams: it has more than 34,000 GitHub stars and 2.5 million VS Code installs, and it's fully free and open source.
 BYOK with OpenAI, Anthropic, Gemini, Ollama, AWS Bedrock, Azure, and xAI.
 Self-hosting with your own compliance pipeline is standard.
 For enterprise customers with their own LLM stack, it's the best solution.

 Zed: The Rust Editor with an Agent Panel

 Zed Industries introduced its own Agent Panel in 2026 and supports the Agent Client Protocol (ACP), an open standard for external CLI agents.
 That means you can invoke Claude Code directly from inside Zed.
-Zed Pro costs $10 per month (unlimited edit predictions), Business $30 per seat.
+Zed Pro costs $10 per month with unlimited edit predictions, while Business costs $30 per seat.
 The editor is written in Rust and ranks among the fastest code editors on the market.

 Google Antigravity: Google's Agentic IDE